u-blox/ubxlib/example/README.md

 For each MCU you will find a `runner` build.
 This builds and runs all of these examples and all of the unit tests.

+IN ADDITION to these examples, if you are using Zephyr or the u-blox [XPLR-IOT-1 platform](https://www.u-blox.com/en/product/xplr-iot-1), you will find examples that are very simple to install and use in https://github.com/u-blox/ubxlib_examples_xplr_iot.

 # Examples

 - [sockets](sockets) contains examples of how to bring up a network (cellular or Wi-Fi) and use it to make a UDP or TCP socket connection to a server on the public internet.